 The character of Bobby Singer was originally supposed to be named Bobby Manners, after Robert Singer and Kim Manners, who had both greatly contributed to the show.
 However, after discovering that there was an actual Bobby Manners, the character's last name was changed to Singer.

-Sebastian Roché (Balthazar), Misha Collins (Castiel), and Mark Sheppard (Crowley) all appeared in the TV series "Charmed."
-Roché and Sheppard both played demonic characters, while Collins played a character in need of help.
+Sebastian Roché (Balthazar), Misha Collins (Castiel), Kurt Fuller (Zachariah) and Mark Sheppard (Crowley) all appeared in the TV series "Charmed."
+Roché and Sheppard both played demonic characters, while Fuller and Collins played characters in need of help.

 This is the second time Jensen Ackles plays a sibling to a character named Sami/Sammy as he previously appeared on the daytime soap "Days of Our Lives" as Eric, twin brother to Alison Sweeney's Samantha Brady.
 Sweeney's character usually went by the name Sami.
 Ackles' character tends to call his brother Sam, "Sammy" on Supernatural.